Long Island exceeding NYS green-energy goals for solar power, heat pump installations

 Bahal said electric demand has been increasing across the state since the COVID-19 pandemic as consumers use more electric appliances; Behal said he expects it to continue to increase, eventually doubling over the next 20 years.

-Bahal said Propel NY has already held hundreds of community and stakeholder meetings and will continue hold them because, "Like any other highway project this is going to be disruptive," with digging on roadways having an impact on homes and businesses.
-Community engagement, he said, is key.
-"Without the community the project is not happening," he said.
+Bahal said Propel NY already has held hundreds of community and stakeholder meetings and will continue to hold them because, "Like any other highway project, this is going to be disruptive," with digging on roadways having an impact on homes and businesses.

 The power shift comes as Long Island grid-owner LIPA continues to review options for its future management.
 Grid manager PSEG’s contract expires at the end of 2025, and LIPA is now reviewing bids to determine which company will manage it in the future.
-Interim LIPA chief executive John Rhodes told the gathering Friday, "We’re in the middle of a process to figure out who the future service provider will be," Rhodes said.
-"It could well be PSEG Long Island, but I’m not going to talk much more about that."

 The Island is also home to hundreds of smaller battery installations in homes and businesses.
 The combined 42 megawatts of storage installed on Long Island represents only 22% of the state’s goal of 188 megawatts by 2025, Meek-Gallagher said.

-Long Islanders continue to organize in opposition to big battery projects, including a meeting attended by hundreds of North Shore residents in September against the installation of a 275- megawatt project in Glen Head.
+Long Islanders continue to organize in opposition to big battery projects, including a meeting attended by hundreds of North Shore residents in September against the installation of a 275-megawatt project in Glen Head.

 But while many 2025 goals are met, the larger state goals remain ambitious.

-Meek-Gallagher noted that by 2030, "which is just five years away," utilities in the state are expected to be operating with 70% renewable energy, and at 100% by 2040.
-"So, very ambitious climate goals," she said, noting that the state overall recently announced meeting a milestone of having 6,000 megawatts of solar statewide.
+Meek-Gallagher noted by 2030, "which is just five years away," utilities in the state are expected to be operating with 70% renewable energy, and at 100% by 2040.
+"So, very ambitious climate goals," she said, noting the state recently announced meeting a milestone of having 6,000 megawatts of solar statewide.

-The state goal calls for 9,000 megawatts of offshore wind by 2035l.
+The state goal calls for 9,000 megawatts of offshore wind power by 2035.
 Thus far, only a single offshore wind farm, South Fork Wind, is producing power, chiefly to the Hamptons.
 A second, called Sunrise Wind, is under construction and is expected to bring 924 megawatts to Long Island, at Brookhaven, by 2026.